alicekalemba/KitchenServed/frontend/FE-README.md

 Access the app on `44.203.43.176`. sample curl:
 `curl --location --request GET 'http://44.203.43.176:8000/recipes'`

-### Run in ec2
-- See TF-README.md for instructions on how to run the BE and FE apps in an EC2 instance.

 ## Notes (Do not run the commands in this section.
 They are for reference only.)
 To build the production app, run `npm run build`. it uses the .env.production file for environment variables by default.